 Just 18 miles from Savannah, Tybee Island is a popular family getaway destination.
 Rich in both history and natural beauty, the barrier island is famous for its seafood and spectacular uninterrupted three-mile beach.
 Families can explore salt marshes that teem with birds and wildlife unique to Georgia’s coast.

 Visit the historic Tybee Island Light Station and tour Fort Pulaski, a key battlement in the Civil War.
 After a busy day, enjoy old fashioned ice cream.Continue to 7 of 12 below.

 Fort Myers Beach, Florida

 Looking for a super laid-back Florida beach with white-sugar sands and a vibe that's as kid-friendly as can be?
 In southwest Florida, you'll find down-to-earth Fort Myers Beach on a skinny barrier island in the Gulf of Mexico.
-Read on for a roundup of the most fun attractions for families in this beach lover's paradise.Continue to 8 of 12 below.
+Learn about seashells at the museum before you go shelling on the beach.
+Learn about dolphins, manatees, and sharks at the Ostego Bay Marine Science Center.Continue to 8 of 12 below.

 08 of 12